-Refer to Fig. 7 & 8 for details for working the Half Cross Stitch and work each of the 6 designs shown.
+Refer to Fig. 7 & 8 below for details for working the Half Cross Stitch and work each of the 6 designs shown.

 Each square on the graph represents an actual stitch so begin counting with the second square on your